Transfer (association football): Training compensation

 Training Compensation is compensation to the cost of training the players.
 In FIFA status:

 Training compensation shall be paid to a player’s training club(s): (1) when a player signs his first contract as a professional and (2) each time a professional is transferred until the end of the season of his 23rd birthday."

-However, FIFA does not have any power to force member associations to enforce the clause, thus FIFA only has jurisdiction on international transfers for claiming compensation.
+FIFA does not have any power to force member associations to enforce the clause, thus FIFA only has jurisdiction on international transfers for claiming compensation.
 Youth clubs are ranked by their sizes to receive certain amount of money, which the schedule of rate would be updated periodically, however the rates would also be affected by the new club that signs the player.
 Newcastle United had to pay compensation for Charles N'Zogbia even though was signed as a free agent.

 Disagreement over training compensation sometimes produces legal battles in order to escape the payment, which Matthias Lepiller was signed in 2006 by Fiorentina, however an appeal in the Court of Arbitration for Sport (CAS) was rejected in 2011, five years after Lepiller left the club.
 Clubs also arranged special transfer agreement in order to lower the actual signing cost.
 For example, Attila Filkor joined a Maltese club as free agent and immediately sold to Inter Milan.
 As the schedule of rates between Maltese and Italian top division were different, cost was saved until Filkor's mother club sued Inter to FIFA.
 The FA has its own system of training compensation; for example, Chelsea were required to pay compensation to Manchester City for Daniel Sturridge.
 In Italy, Career Premium (Premio alla carriera) were paid to mother club once the players had make his Serie A debut or Italy under-21 debut, for example, Davide Moscardelli.
 While Preparation Premium (Premi di Preparazione) were paid to youth clubs when the players signed his first professional contract.